Glimesh/broadcast-box/README.md

 keeps things cheap for the server operator and you still can provide the same experience.

+### Broadcasting for all

+WebRTC means anyone can be a broadcaster.
+With Broadcast Box you could use broadcast software like OBS.
+However, another option is publishing directly from your browser!
+Users just getting started with streaming don't need to worry about bitrates, codecs anymore.
+With one press of a button you can go live right from your browser with Broadcast Box.
+This makes live-streaming accessible to an entirely new audience.

 ### Peer-to-Peer (if you need it)

 With Broadcast Box you can serve your video without a public IP or forwarding ports!